trustbridge/intergov/DEVELOPMENT.rst

 Intergov is tighly coupled with the countries, so if you want to start it locally you will do it for some test countries.
-We have provided 2 demo setups - for Australia and China; it could be any other - just copy the docker-compose and env files and change variables accordingly.
+We have provided 2 demo setups - for Australia and Singapore; it could be any other - just copy the docker-compose and env files and change variables accordingly.

 To start Australian setup:

-   * touch demo-au-local.env
+   * touch docker/node.igl-node-au-local.env
-   * PORTPREFIX=50 COMPOSE_PROJECT_NAME=au docker-compose -f demo.yml up
+   * COMPOSE_PROJECT_NAME=igl-node-au ./pie.py intergov.start
+   * COMPOSE_PROJECT_NAME=igl-node-au ./pie.py intergov.logs

-For China:
+For SG:

-   * touch demo-cn-local.env
+   * touch docker/node.igl-node-sg-local.env
-   * PORTPREFIX=60 COMPOSE_PROJECT_NAME=cn docker-compose -f demo.yml up

-About env files: the setups share some of them and have other specific for the country.

-& demo-default.env is the same for all countries
-* demo-{country_name}.env is importer per country (in the Git)
-* demo-{country_name}-local.env (gitignored, developer-specific and secret values

-Regarding channels: by default it's configured to send AU and SG messages to the remote-deployed cloud channel with JWT auth (which won't work until you configure secret auth parameters) and to send FR messages to the channel working on port 7500 of the host machine.
-Update IGL_MCHR_ROUTING_TABLE to tune that behaviour.
-See https://github.com/trustbridge/shared-db-channel regarding starting your local channel on this port.
-Or just ask trustrbidge mantainers for some secret keys for the test setups.
+   * COMPOSE_PROJECT_NAME=igl-node-sg ./pie.py intergov.start
+   * COMPOSE_PROJECT_NAME=igl-node-sg ./pie.py intergov.logs

+If you want to have some channels configured and started then checkout the channel you are going to use and follow instructions in the channel repo.
+A good candidate is https://github.com/trustbridge/shared-db-channel

-Setups are linked through the ``intercountries`` network and have hostnames equal to their container names (AU_ig_document_api and CN_ig_document_api). obj_spider has this network and can access document APIs from the both setups for example.
+Setups are linked through the ``intercountries`` network and have hostnames equal to their container names. obj_spider has this network and can access document APIs from the both setups for example.

-Or use the pie.py helper:

-   (this needs to be rewritten as well as the script itself)

-   touch demo-local.env
-   python3.6 pie.py intergov.build
-   python3.6 pie.py intergov.start
-   python3.6 pie.py intergov.tests.unit
-   python3.6 pie.py intergov.tests.integration

-For integration tests to succeed you need to have all containers started and running (run ``up`` without parameters)

-Expect the last part (integration tests) to take a minute or two.
+For integration tests to succeed you need to have all containers started and running.
+Expect the integration tests to take a minute or two.

-You can generate docs too with:

-   python3.6 pie.py docs.create_docker_image
-   python3.6 pie.py docs.build_docs
-   # alternative: starts a server that hosts and autobuilds the docs on changes - http://localhost:8998/
-   python3.6 pie.py docs.build_docs_autobuild
+See pie* files for the list of possible tasks to perform (like docs generation or unittests starting)

 Project structure
 -----------------